© Brendan Gosling Gage

 ‘Use work, not make work’: Focus on real current challenges and opportunities at work.

-Learning amongst peers in pairs, triads, small groups and plenary, and through various activities, should be the main learning process. ·
+Learning amongst peers takes place in pairs, triads, small groups and plenary, and through various activities designed specifically for the aims of the programme

 Attention to the cognitive and emotional aspects of managerial work via ‘attentive listening’ to facts and feelings.·